svaarala/duktape/doc/modules.rst

 Module frameworks
 -----------------

-Ecmascript has not traditionally had a module mechanism.
+ECMAScript has not traditionally had a module mechanism.
 In browser environments a web page can load multiple script files in a specific order, each of them introducing more global symbols.
 This is not very elegant because the order of loading must be correct in case any code runs during loading.
-Several module mechanisms have since been created for the browser environment to make writing modular Ecmascript easier.
+Several module mechanisms have since been created for the browser environment to make writing modular ECMAScript easier.
 Similar needs also exist in non-browser environments and several mechanisms have been defined.